nearform/titus/docs/quick-start/README.md

 **Note:** You can log out of the system from the home page.

 ### Lint and Test

+For new installs, you will need to build the frontend before `test:all`.

+- `cd packages/titus-frontend npm run build`
+- ` cd ../..`

 To lint and test across the stack, use the command format `npm run <command>` in the root directory of the repository.
 For example:

 - `npm run lint:all`- Runs the `lint` command in each package that has one
 - `npm run test:all`- Runs the `test` command in each package that has one

 Both frontend and backend starter packages have linting and testing built in and run green in both cases by default.
 If any changes break the included rules, the starter package runs red.

 ## Next Steps

 If you would like more information, select the documentation most relevant to you:

 - Deep dive into our documentation for [Developers].